Verichev/CarND-Advanced-Lane-Lines/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines 136 through 143 in my code in `Main.py`
+I did this in lines 139 through 146 and 240, 241 in my code in `Main.py`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines 194 through 207 in my code in `Main.py` in the function `createBlankImageWithLanes(shape, left_fitx, right_fitx, ploty, M)`.
+I implemented this step in lines 201 through 214 in my code in `Main.py` in the function `createBlankImageWithLanes(shape, left_fitx, right_fitx, ploty, M)`.
 Here is an example of my result on a test image:

 ![alt text][image6]